cpske/ISP/review/final-feedback.md

     return totals
 ```

-The `total_by_month` method isn't required, but its much easier to test this important code if its in the model rather than a view (controller).
-Putting it in the model is consistent with the *Information Expert* design principle.
+The `total_by_month` method isn't required, but its much easier to test this important code if its in the model rather than a controller (Django "view").
+Putting it in the model is recommended by the *Information Expert* design principle.

 #### How many digits for DecimalField?

 What is the biggest expense we might encounter?
 For Thai currency, probably 9,999,999,999.99 is big enough.
 Even Thaksin doesn't spend that much.
 That would be `DecimalField(max_digits=12,decimal_places=2)`.
 I accepted 6 or more for max_digits.

 The following are not acceptable:
 * `models.DecimalField(max_digits=5,decimal_places=2)` the largest expense would be 999.99 (too small)
 * `models.DecimalField(max_digits=50,decimal_places=2)` is way to large!
-This will make the field width too large, and complicate conversion to Python float type (which cannot store that many digits). `max_digits=50` would hold:
+This will make the field width very large, and complicate conversion to Python float type (which cannot store that many digits). `max_digits=50` can hold:
 999,999,999,999,999,999,999,999,999,999,999,999,999,999,999,999.99.

 ### Setting Default Value for Date Field